AdobeDocs/analytics-1.4-apis/docs/live-stream-api/faq.md

 Q: What should I do with empty records?

 A: Empty records are sometimes returned in the stream.
 These can be ignored.

+Q: I haven't connected to Livestream for a while and recently tried to reconnect and received a HTTP 404, what happened?

+A: Unused streams are disabled after 90 days of client inactivity.
+Please reach out to Customer Care to have your stream reenabled.